Skip to main content

 2. After School Matters Programs

-After School Matters provides more than 26,000 program opportunities to more than 18,000 teens in Chicago every year.
+After School Matters provides more than 26,000 program opportunities to more than 19,000 teens in Chicago every year.
 Internships at external organizations are open to teens who are at least 16 years old (18 in some cases).
 The organization helps teens secure paid positions with a wide variety of employers, such as camps, museums, arts organizations, and corporations, with the ultimate goal of helping teens develop job skills and learn about different career paths.

 3. Art Institute of Chicago Teen Council

-Duration: about 9 months (September – June)
+Duration: Nine months (September 13 – June 30)

-Members of the Art Institute of Chicago’s Teen Council are part of a group of 15 creative high school students that work to design programs and resources to make the Art Institute a more welcoming, accessible, and relevant space for Chicagoland youth.
+Members of the Art Institute of Chicago’s Teen Council are part of a group of 15 creative high school students who work to design programs and resources to make the Art Institute a more welcoming, accessible, and relevant space for Chicagoland youth.

 Previous Teen Council projects have included teen art exhibitions, teen museum overnighters, teen parties, and a teen audio guide.
 Join the Teen Council to help produce the next big project for teens at the Art Institute!